-There is a kind of magic to the silent and majestic movement of this huge structure as you watch it sail across the sky, and it makes for a great target to photograph.
+There is a kind of magic to the silent and majestic movement of the International Space Station as you watch it sail across the sky, and it makes for a great target to photograph.

 At the incredible speed of almost 8km/s, the ISS accomplishes one orbit around Earth in only 90 minutes.
 It is often visible over the UK at dawn or dusk.

-Ideally you are looking for a passage with a culmination of 30° above the horizon as the ISS will appear larger and will be less disturbed by atmospheric turbulence.
+Ideally you are looking for a passage with a culmination of 30° above the horizon, as the ISS will appear larger and will be less disturbed by atmospheric turbulence.

 Given its brightness and its apparent size – the latter is comparable to Jupiter – the ISS would be an easy target for a planetary imager if it remained still in the sky.